Idaho Science and Aerospace Scholars

 ISAS Summer Academy

 ISAS Summer Academy is offered to select students.
-At the residential Summer Academy, students will be exposed to STEM mentors and master educators at Boise State University and NASA Ames Research Center in California.
+At the residential Summer Academy, students will be exposed to STEM mentors and master educators at Boise State University and NASA Jet Propulsion Laboratory in California.
 They will undertake a mentored team simulated human mission to Mars and will be immersed in hands-on Idaho STEM activities.

 Become an Idaho Science and Aerospace Scholar!